Race central to Chicago case, even if jury doesn’t hear it

 The trial is of such consequence that local activist William Calloway has held community meetings to prepare residents for the disappointment an acquittal would bring and perhaps head off the kind of violent confrontations that erupted in Baltimore and Ferguson — his concerns silently underlined by Van Dyke and his wife, Tiffany, as they left the courthouse holding hands, both wearing bulletproof vests.

-Calloway said there is really no other way to see Van Dyke’s trial than a “watershed moment” for the city.
+Calloway said there is really no other way to see Van Dyke’s trial than as a “watershed moment” for the city.

 “This is the first time in my life, and I’m 29, when there have been hundreds of police shootings and dozens ended up fatal, that a Chicago cop has gone on trial for first-degree murder,” he said.